logambigaik/awscli-eksctl/README.md

 # awscli-eksctl

-      install kubectl and eksctl and environment variable setup for eksctl & kubectl check if eksctl & kubectl installed properly using below command, eksctl --version
+      install kubectl & eksctl and do the environment variable setup check if eksctl & kubectl installed properly, eksctl --version
               kubectl --version